Self Report Grades

 "It is also with correlations that he obtains the so-called effect of self-reported grades, the strongest effect in the original version of Visible Learning.
 However, this turns out to be a set of correlations between reported grades and actual grades, a set which does not measure whatsoever the increase of academic success between groups who use self-reported grades and groups who do not conduct this type of self-examination."

-Confirm Bergeron's concerns over the use of correlation and the conversion to an effect size.
+Confirm Bergeron's concerns over using correlation and converting to an effect size.

-Also, they note the value of d = 0.60 cited by Hattie from the Kuncel, Crede & Thomas study, cannot be found in the study nor reconstructed from the study (p.
+Also, they note that the value of d = 0.60 cited by Hattie from the Kuncel, Crede & Thomas study, cannot be found nor reconstructed from the study (p.
 6).

 "The paper [Kuncel (2005)] should not have been included in the analysis.
 This example does raise questions regarding the remaining average effect sizes." (p.
 220).